 Nonpoint source pollution is defined as pollution that is not released through pipes but rather originates from multiple sources over a relatively large area.
-Nonpoint sources can be divided into source activities related either to land or water use including failing septic tanks, improper animal-keeping practices, agriculture, forestry practices, wildlife and urban and rural runoff.
+Nonpoint source pollution may result from activities related to land or water use such as failing septic tanks, improper animal-keeping practices, agriculture, forestry practices, wildlife, and urban and rural runoff.

-Wildlife, agricultural activities, grazing animals, malfunctioning septic tanks, and other nonpoint source contributors located within unregulated areas (outside the regulated MS4 area) may contribute to E. coli in the Upper Four Hole Swamp watershed.
+Wildlife, agricultural activities, grazing animals, malfunctioning septic tanks, and other nonpoint source contributors located within unregulated areas (outside the regulated MS4 area) may contribute to E. coli in the Cow Castle Creek and Lower Four Hole Swamp watershed.
 Nonpoint sources located in unregulated areas are subject to the LA and not the WLA of the TMDL.

-Nonpoint source contributions to E. coli may be expected to increase in response to rainfall.
-Because of this, a strong positive correlation between rainfall and bacteria concentrations may indicate that nonpoint sources are predominantly responsible for bacteria exceedences.
-In the Upper Four Hole Swamp Watershed as a whole, there was no clear relationship between rainfall amounts and bacteria exceedances.
-At WQM station E-111, there was a positive correlation between rainfall and bacteria amounts with a coefficient of determination (r2) of 0.42 and a correlation coefficient (r) of 0.64 (Figures 7 and 8).
-However, correlations ranged from negative to positive at the other WQM stations (Table 10, Appendix A).
+Nonpoint source contributions to E. coli may be expected to increase in response to rainfall as runoff washes pollutants from the land into waterways.
+Because of this, a strong positive correlation between rainfall and bacteria concentrations may indicate that nonpoint sources are predominantly responsible for bacteria exceedences (Table 8).
+In subwatershed 050 there was a positive relationship between precipitation and bacteria concentration with a coefficient of determination (r2) of 0.43 and a correlation coefficient (r) of 0.66 (Figures 5 and 6).
+At WQM station E-100, there was also positive correlation between rainfall and bacteria amounts with a coefficient of determination of 0.38 and a correlation coefficient of 0.61 (Figures 7 and 8).

-Figure 7.
-Correlation Between Rainfall and E. coli at E-111
+Figure 5.
+Correlation Between Rainfall and E. coli at E-050

-Figure 8.
-E. Coli and Precipitation at E-111
+Figure 6.
+E. Coli and Precipitation at E-050